NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Safety property ensures that all processes will execute as atomic, either executing on all nodes, or reverting as a whole.
 This is possible due to the deterministic nature of the process (executed on every node), which is also valid for NEO network and blockchain protocols on general.

-* Liveness guarantees that network won't be stopped (unless more than $f$ byzantine nodes), by using a mechanism called "change view", which allows Backup nodes to switch Primary node when it seems Byzantine.
+* Liveness guarantees that network won't be stopped (unless more than $f$ byzantine nodes), by using a mechanism called "change view", which allows Backup nodes to switch to Primary nodes when they seem Byzantine.
 A timeout mechanism is used, and by doubling delays exponentially at every view, PBFT can prevent attacks from malicious network delays that cannot grow indefinitely.
 In the current formula, timeout happens following a left-shift operator according to the current view number, for example:

   * Considering 15 second blocks: 15 << 1 is 30s (first change view); 15 << 2 is 60s; 15 << 3 is 120s; 15 << 4 is 240s.
   * Considering 1 second blocks: 1 << 1 is 2s; 1 << 2 is 4s; 1 << 3 is 8s; 1 << 4 is 16s.